Free Reformed Churches of Australia: Sister relationships

-Sister church relations with the Reformed Churches of the Netherlands (Liberated) (Gereformeerde Kerken vrijgemaakt) were suspended at FRCA Synod Baldivis in June 2015, and terminated at FRCA Synod Bunbury in June 2018.
+A long-standing sister church relation with the Reformed Churches of the Netherlands (Liberated) (Gereformeerde Kerken vrijgemaakt) was terminated at FRCA Synod Bunbury in June 2018.

 Mission

 Their local churches are actively engaged in mission work in several locations in Asia and the Pacific, including Papua New Guinea and Indonesia.
 They have particularly close ties with the Canadian and American Reformed Churches, and many of their ministers have received their theological training at the Canadian Reformed Theological Seminary.